secretGeek/zonk/README.md

 In English:

-> A zonk starts with an opening curly bracket (`{`) and is immediately following by a `zonk-type-identifier`, then a colon.
+> A zonk starts with an opening curly bracket (`{`) and is immediately followed by a `zonk-type-identifier`, then a colon.
+>
 > Next comes the content of the zonk.
-The content may be zero characters long, or long.
-It can contain anything.
-But it cannot contains a colon followed by a closing curly bracket.
-The zonk ends with a colon (`:`) and a closing curly bracket (`}`).
+The content may be zero characters long, or longer.
+The content can contain anything.
+But it cannot contain a colon followed by a closing curly bracket.
+The zonk ends when a colon (`:`) and a closing curly bracket (`}`) is reached.

 `draft` `todo` This regular expression should find zonks in a document: